HuffordLab/Crop_Adaptation_Gene_Flow/simulation/README.md

 In the fastsimcoal model, we fixed the ancestral Ne the same as what we simulated, but estimated the timing of onset of bottleneck and Ne at bottleneck.
 We then compared if we neglect the effect of introgression, how it affects our estimate of Ne at bottleneck and the onset timing of bottleneck.

-## submit the ms.sbatch file
+## submit the ms.sbatch file.

 It contains the ms.sh (simulation details) and how we utilized ANGSD to convert simualated sequences into 2dsfs.

 ## convert Angsd 2dsfs to the format, which fastsimcoal can read.

 angsd2dsfs_to_FSC2dsfs.R

 ##In fastsimcoal_1000, it contains scripts for 1000 repetition of the estimate.

 NPlantsModel.est and NPlantsModel.tpl set up parameter and demography.
-ManyItersScript2.sh generates 1000 subfolders to restore the result. submit template.sbatch, which executes fsc.cmds (fastsimcoal command)
+ManyItersScript2.sh generates 1000 subfolders to restore the result. submit template.sbatch, which executes fsc.cmds (fastsimcoal command).

 ## compile the results
 for f in result.*/NPlantsModel/NPlantsModel.bestlhoods